Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion channels: Application to ion channels

 \subsection{Determining a suitable model}

-We compare and investigate three models.
-Since visual inspection of the data suggests that no more than two channels are open at any given time, we use $\ell = 2$ for all three of them.
-The baseline model, against which we compare the two other models is the model of uncoupled (independent) channels (UC).
-Here the ``sum'' Markov chain $(S_k)_{k\in\mathbb{N}}$ is based on $(X_k)_{k\in\mathbb{N}_0}$ considered in Example~\ref{ex:uncoupled_case} and the corresponding transition matrix is given by
+By counting the number of current levels which are clearly distinguishable in the data, we can see at most three channels open at any one time, thus we determine $\ell=3$, i.e., we assume that three channels are present in the membrane.
+This is also supported by the formal model selection, see Section~\ref{subsec: est_num_chan}.
+Based on that we compare and investigate three models.
+The baseline model, against which we compare the two other models is the model of uncoupled independent channels (UC).
+Here, the sum Markov chain $(S_k)_{k\in\mathbb{N}}$ is based on $(X_k)_{k\in\mathbb{N}_0}$ considered in Example~\ref{ex:uncoupled_case} and the corresponding transition matrix, using shorthand notation ${\overline{\lambda}_j := (1- \lambda_j)}$ and $\overline{\eta}_j := (1- \eta_j)$, is given by

-The other two models are the model from Example~\ref{ex:lin-inter} by \cite{chung1996} (CK) and our VND model described in Section~\ref{sec:hmm-est}.
-In the CK model $(S_k)_{k\in\mathbb{N}}$ is based on the vector Markov chain considered in Example~\ref{ex:lin-inter} and the transition matrix takes the form
+The other two models are the CK model from Definition~\ref{ex:lin-inter} by \cite{chung1996} and our VND model described in Section~\ref{sec:hmm-est}.
+In the CK model, the transition matrix of $(S_k)_{k\in\mathbb{N}}$ takes the form

 where additional to the parameters $\lambda_0$ and $\eta_1$ a coupling parameter $\kappa\in [0,1]$ appears.
-In the VND model the Markov chain $(S_k)_{k\in\mathbb{N}}$ is given by the ``sum'' process based on a vector norm dependent Markov chain, recall Definition \ref{def:vnd}.
-For $\ell=2$ its transition matrix is given
+In the VND model, the Markov chain $(S_k)_{k\in\mathbb{N}}$ is given by the sum process based on a vector norm dependent Markov chain, recall Definition \ref{def:vnd}.
+For $\ell=3$ its transition matrix is given by

-The goal of the present section is to determine, whether the CK or the VND model provide a better explanation for the data than the UC model.
-We use the Bayesian information criterion to compare models.
+The question naturally emerges, whether the CK or the VND model provide a better explanation for the data than the UC model.

+We provide a qualitative comparison of simulated traces from the two models with the data at two different time scales in Figure~\ref{fig:intro}, which indicates that the VND model visually appears to achieve a better modeling of the data.
+See also Figure~\ref{fig:plausible_single_traces} in Appendix~\ref{suppl_sec: Intro}.
+Comparing dwell time distributions from the estimated parameters from both models to the Viterbi path determined from the data in Figure~\ref{fig:dwell_times} also shows a much better fit for the VND model.
+For a quantitative comparison of the two models, we use the Bayesian information criterion.

-Table~\ref{tab:likelihood_ratio_with_BIC} shows that the Chung-Kennedy model, which can only model cooperative gating, does not yield an improvement over uncoupled channels, while the VND model clearly does.
-In Figure \ref{fig:intro} in the introduction we compare a data trace with random sequences generated from the estimated, effectively uncoupled CK model and the VND model.
+Table~\ref{tab:likelihood_ratio_with_BIC} shows that the CK model, which can only reveal clustered gating, does not yield an improvement over uncoupled channels, while the VND model clearly does, cf. also Figure~\ref{fig:intro}.